Joshua Clover: Poetry

-Political Work
+Political work

-Clover has written extensively about the campus movements against tuition increases and student debt, about the Occupy movement, and about free speech and policing both on and off the university campus.
+Clover wrote extensively about the campus movements against tuition increases and student debt, about the Occupy movement, and about free speech and policing both on and off the university campus.
 In January 2012, he and eleven students at the University of California, Davis, engaged in a sit-in to protest the financial arrangements between U.S. Bank and the university, permanently closing the bank branch along with ending the university's particular arrangements with the bank.
 The protesters, who became known as the "Davis Dozen," were charged with "obstructing movement in a public place and conspiracy to commit a misdemeanor."
 One month before the trial was scheduled to begin, the Davis Dozen accepted a plea deal from the Yolo County District Attorney.
 Under the terms of that agreement, the protesters received an infraction notice ticket and agreed to perform 80 hours of community service.

 Controversy

 Nick Irvin, in a February 2019 opinion piece for The California Aggie, drew attention to published comments by Clover suggesting he was in favor of killing police.
 Among them was the September 2015 SFWeekly interview statement by Clover: "People think that cops need to be reformed.
 They need to be killed."
-Clover also was reported by CBS Sacramento to have tweeted in November 2014 “I am thankful that every living cop will one day be dead, some by their own hand, some by others, too many of old age”, and in December of that year “it’s easier to shoot cops when their backs are turned”.
+Clover also was reported by CBS Sacramento to have tweeted in November 2014 "I am thankful that every living cop will one day be dead, some by their own hand, some by others, too many of old age", and in December of that year "it’s easier to shoot cops when their backs are turned".